yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.0.3 =
+- Added support for SMS message steps via Twilio.
+Requires the Gravity Forms Twilio Add-On and a Twilio account.
+- Added support for form import and export.
+Requires Gravity Forms 1.9.13.29.
+- Fixed an issue when duplicating forms where the next step points to another step.

 = 1.0.1 =
-Fixed the merge tag UI for the Workflow Notification setting on the Notification step.
+- Fixed the merge tag UI for the Workflow Notification setting on the Notification step.
 Fixed an issue with the status permissions.

 = 1.0 =
-All New!
+- All New!